 Because Peace Lily plants need a well-draining growing medium, cactus and orchid soil mixes seem ideal.
 Cactus and succulent composts tend to have sand or other drainage ingredients to keep things loose.

 But Peace Lilies don’t just need well-draining soil.
-They also need plenty of nutrition to help their flowers and foliage grow at their best.
+They also need plenty of nutrition and fertilizer to help their flowers and foliage grow at their best.
 Some cactus mixes may not provide adequate nutrition on their own, so blend in some standard potting mix as well.

 Orchid mixes can also be a good ingredient for Peace Lily soil.
 Again, they provide loose soil that drains well and provides some nutrients.
 Alternatively, you can add some orchid bark to organic houseplant compost for extra drainage.